imanAlsallamy/IE-Capstone/files_map.md

 ├── **model_pickles**: Folder of saved models
 ├── **divide_dataset_train_test_sim.sql**: Script used to divide the data for train and simulate
 ├── **config.json**: DB Parameters
-├── **data_loader.py**: Contains connection to DB, simple functions for read and write on DB
+├── **data_loading.py**: Contains connection to DB, simple functions for read and write on DB
 ├── **eda.ipynb**: Used to explore and understand the dataset with no manipulation done
 ├── **preprocessing.py**: Data engineering and prepare the data for the model
-├── **models.py**: This file used to train our models and save it in pickles
+├── **training.py**: This file used to train our models and save it in pickles
 ├── **predict.py**: This file used to predict the probabilities of both exited (0, 1) on the simulation data
-├── **utils.py**: Contains utility functions for various tasks
-└── **main.ipynb**: Main notebook to run the entire project
+├── **used-models.py**: Contains the models we explored └── **main.ipynb**: Main notebook to run the entire project